Amirofcodes/python-mastery-AOC/README.md

-# 🐍 Python‑Mastery – UV + Docker Starter
+# 🐍 Python‑Mastery – Evolving Learning Repository

 Welcome!
-This repo is **the ultimate learning resource** for mastering Python fundamentals through comprehensive, systematic practice.
+This repo is an **actively evolving learning resource** for mastering Python through comprehensive, systematic practice.
 Everything is wired for reproducible dev‑environments **without any tricky setup**:

 - **uv** – ultra‑fast package & virtual‑env manager.
 - **Docker + Compose** – optional Linux container that always mirrors your local setup.
-- **6 foundational sections** with **111 systematic drills** covering "ALL the different ways" to use each concept.
+- **Growing foundational sections** with **systematic drills** covering "ALL the different ways" to use each concept.
-- **7 organized mini-projects** with comprehensive templates and progressive versions.
+- **Expanding collection of organized mini-projects** with comprehensive templates and progressive versions.
-- **FastAPI showcase webapp** integrating all your mini-projects for portfolio demonstration.
+- **Portfolio showcase webapp** (Django/FastAPI/other) integrating all your mini-projects for demonstration.

 ---